openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 "openshift/api" beforehand, it creates a significant footprint and plenty of effort from Red Hat engineers to create the initial technical enablement of a new cloud provider and mostly impossible without Red Hat engineering engagement.

-Since a lot of infrastructure related components (such as [CCCMO](https://github.com/openshift/cluster-cloud-controller-manager-operator), [Machine API operator](https://github.com/openshift/machine-api-operator), [Machine Config Operator](https://github.com/openshift/machine-config-operator), and so on) require information about, at least, the presence of an underlying cloud provider, the "None" platform does not fit well as a signal in such a situation.
+Since a lot of infrastructure related components (such as [CCCMO](https://github.com/openshift/cluster-cloud-controller-manager-operator), [Machine API operator](https://github.com/openshift/machine-api-operator), [Machine Config Operator](https://github.com/openshift/machine-config-operator), [Windows Machine Config Operator](https://github.com/openshift/windows-machine-config-operator) and so on) require information about, at least, the presence of an underlying cloud provider, the "None" platform does not fit well as a signal in such a situation.

 A special, built-in, and somewhat generic platform type that will signal about the presence of an underlying infrastructure platform without